antonwiklund99/exjobb/obsidian/NIC Offloads.md

 Packets can be aggregated up to a resulting size of 64 kbytes.
 On a link with MTU=1500, it means it can aggregate up to 43 packets into 1.
 One possible counter-argument against GRO could be the number of comparisons (43 in this case) required.
 But in reality, they would be there anyway in order to locate the destination socket.
 And secondly, it saved 42 times of network stack processing on interface handling, route calculation, and so on.
 Currently a sustained rate of 10Gbps is impossible without GRO, even with jumbo frames.
 In a way GRO is a flexible and on-demand jumbo frame style of optimization.

 So where are the packages merged?
-In the following functions:

 **`napi_gro_receive()`**
 The function `napi_gro_receive()` deals processing network data for GRO (if GRO is enabled for the system) and sending the data up the stack toward the protocol layers.
 Much of this logic is handled in a function called `dev_gro_recieve()`.